While explosions at chemical plants and refineries may not be common, when they do occur the results can be devastating.

 Injuries and deaths in these types of accidents are categorized under four types:

 - Secondary injuries.
 Flying or falling objects that hit employees are secondary injuries.
-This could equipment or glass that is hurled at the person and can cause impact damage or even be imbedded in their bodies.
+This could be equipment or glass that is hurled at the person and can cause impact damage or even be embedded in their bodies.

 - Tertiary blast.
 These injuries are caused when the explosion lifts a person up and propels them into an object.
 The impact of the body hitting a stationary object with such force can cause fractures and even internal organ injuries.

 - Quaternary explosion injuries.
 All other injuries such as burns, crush injuries, and chemical exposure are under this label.
 This could be inhalation of fumes, chemical burns, or loss of blood from injuries.

 In addition to bodily injury, there also may be property damage as well.
 Even if a worker is able to survive a plant explosion, a large blast may hurl objects hundreds of yards, hitting personal property such as vehicles.